- Book Now

 Mr. Shin earned his JD from the University of California, Berkeley Law School and holds a BA with honors from Northwestern University.

-Mr Silber's practice is concentrated in the formation and representation of private investment funds, including venture capital, private equity and funds-of-funds, both in the United States and internationally.
-He serves as primary fund counsel to over 50 fund managers and has acted in a leading legal capacity in the raising of over USD14bn in private fund interests since 2005, including over USD8bn in Asian private fund interests.
-He represents a diversified base of fund managers in terms of substantive investment areas, although a large percentage of those managers, both in the US and in Asia, are focused in information technology, clean tech and/or life sciences investing.
-Mr Silber also represents several institutional secondary buyers in their acquisition activities with respect to private fund interests, as well as certain multinational corporations, high-net-worth individuals and other investors in their primary investment activities in private funds.
+Jordan represents a diversified base of fund managers in terms of substantive investment areas, although a large percentage of those managers, both in the US and Asia, are focused on information technology, cleantech and/or life sciences investing.
+He also represents certain multinational corporations, high-net-worth individuals and other investors in their investment activities in private funds.

 Oliver Stratton is a Managing Director for Alvarez & Marsal's Asian practice in Hong Kong.
 With 25 years of experience in consulting and private equity in Asia, his primary areas of concentration are business strategy, performance improvement, operational turnarounds and M&A. Mr. Stratton has worked with clients across a range of industries including private equity, financial services, telecommunications, consumer goods and retail, industrial products and services, transportation and logistics and energy and resources.